2022 Hall of Fame Inductees

 Bernie Staller

 Bernie started his career serving as the agribusiness instructor and FFA Advisor at Janesville-Parker High School for 11 years.
-During that time, enrollment in the agriculture education program grew from 40 to roughly 500 students and expanded from one to five instructors.
+During that time, enrollment in the agriculture education program grew from forty to five hundred students and expanded from one to five instructors.

 He then joined the National FFA Foundation as the Assistant Executive Director in July 1977 and became the Executive Director on April 1, 1979.
 Brother Staller climbed his way to Chief Operating Officer (COO) for both the National FFA Organization and the National FFA Foundation, assuming this role on March 18, 1991.